 1. Caring about what others think

-Allowing your family and friends to have too much input into the relationship could be a relationship-destroying mistake.
+Allowing your family and friends to have too much input

 The first few times they offer an opinion, you may accept it out of respect.
 However, it could be causing damage under the surface, which could get serious over time.